Q: How do I update my member address and profile?

 A: You can change your address or other information by visiting Member Center on the home page.
 Remember to notify both AOTA and the U.S. Post Office when you move to ensure delivery of your AOTA mail.

 If you have changed your name, please write a letter to the AOTA Membership Department and fax or mail it to AOTA.
 Name change requests must be made in writing with a valid signature.
 You don't need to send documentation of marriage or divorce.

 Q: What's my member I.D. number?

-A: If you know your online login and password go to view and edit my membership information.
+A: If you know your online login and password go to view and edit my membership information, and click on Your Membership Profile in the bottom section.
 You can also find your member I.D. on your membership card, or by calling Member Services at 800-SAY-AOTA (800-729-2682).